Tag Archives: kids discover

 Faces.
 What Learning is All About

-Kids Discover (with whom I’ve worked for many years) have created a video that shows what real learning is all about.
+Kids Discover (with whom I’ve worked for many years) have created a video that shows what real learning is all about using speech therapy assessment, visuals, and sound among other things.
 “Change your perspective.”
-That’s my mantra, and I’m sticking to it.
-Enjoy!
+That’s my mantra, and I’m sticking … Continue reading

 Posted in Uncategorized | Tagged , , , , , , , | Leave a comment